 With an innovative dual focus on employment skills development and community impact, a new approach to workforce training was launched, and a new organization was born.

-Our social mission is central to our work.
-Our primary goal as a social enterprise is to further our mission, and the profits earned through our business model support our training program.
+i.c.stars works to activate a technology community of change agents to power social and economic freedom.
 Working with low-income young adults, providing them with employment opportunities and preparing them for community-based advocacy allows us to achieve our social purpose.

 A NEW APPROACH